Southside Johnny and the Asbury Jukes: 1970s

-The Miami Steve era

 In July 1975, Steven Van Zandt joined Bruce Springsteen's E Street Band and subsequently accompanied him on the Born to Run tour.
 Meanwhile back in Asbury Park, the Jukes became Southside Johnny & the Asbury Jukes and continued to play as the house band at the Stone Pony.
 However Van Zandt maintained his association with the Jukes and produced a four-song demo at the Record Plant Studios that attracted the attention of Steve Popovich of Epic Records.
 This then led to Van Zandt producing their debut album, I Don't Want to Go Home, at the same studio.
 Van Zandt also wrote three songs for the album including "How Come You Treat Me So Bad?", which featured guest vocals from Lee Dorsey and the title track, which effectively became the band's signature tune.
-Other highlights on the album are two songs donated by Springsteen – "The Fever" and "You Mean So Much To Me".
+Other highlights on the album are two songs donated by Springsteen, "The Fever" and "You Mean So Much To Me".
 Clarence Clemons provided bass vocal on the former but is credited under the pseudonym Selmon T. Sachs while the latter was performed as a duet by Southside Johnny and Ronnie Spector.